roadiz/docs/themes/extending_roadiz.rst

 ================

 It's time to see how to extend Roadiz!
-As we said in the Roadiz philosophy, we dont want to have "plugin" or "module" like on another CMS.
+As we said in the Roadiz philosophy, we don’t want any "plugin" or "module" like on another CMS.
-But we can add a lot of feature by theme!
+But we can add a lot of feature using the really part that matters: Themes!

 Theme powered CMS
 -----------------

-We write the theme system to be the core of your extending experience.
+We wrote the Theme system to be the core of your extending experience.
 You don't need to change something else than your theme.
+So you can use a versioning tool or backup easily your work which will be only at one place.

-You can add new entities. if you do, don't forget to add the namespace in the roadiz config file.
+You can add new entities.
+If so, don't forget to add your ``Entities`` namespace in Roadiz config file.
-With theses entities, you want maybe to create a back-office entry to manage them.
+With theses additional entities, you maybe will need to create a back-office entry to manage them.
 It's easy!
-Let's see how to do.
+Let's see how to.

 Add back-office entry
 ---------------------

-At first create a controller into your theme folder.
+At first, create a controller into your theme folder, for example ``themes/MyTheme/AdminControllers/AdminController``.

 Example:

 .. code-block:: php

+    namespace Themes\MyTheme\AdminControllers;

     class AdminController extends RozierApp
     {